-Dr. Luke St Marie and Dr. Christine Chen provide oral cancer screening to diagnose cancer and other diseases in the earliest stages of development, when they are easier to treat.
+Dr. Christine Chen provides oral cancer screening to diagnose cancer and other diseases in the earliest stages of development when they are easier to treat.
 Oral cancer screening can be performed as part of your regular dental exams.
 To schedule your appointment with our dentists and learn more about oral cancer screening in Renton, Washington, call Valley Dental Group today at 425.271.1727

 What is oral cancer?

 Oral cancer includes cancers of the lips, tongue, hard and soft palate, cheeks, throat and sinuses.
 It is one of the most common forms of cancer, and like all cancers can be life-threatening if diagnosed.
 However, it is also one of the most easily treatable forms of cancer when diagnosed early.
 Common symptoms of oral cancer include:

 - A persistent sore throat

 - Feeling that something is caught at the back of the throat

 - Unexplained bleeding in the mouth

 - Lasting sores on the face, neck or mouth

 - Unexplained loss of feeling, pain or numbness in the face, neck or mouth

 - Lumps, bumps or rough spots on the gums, lips and mouth